Jeffderick/LINUX-FUNDAMENTAL/README.md

 # Sudo du
 - This command puts you in a root environment
 # SU
-- stands for super user and it’s used to run a function as a different user
+- stands for substitute user and it’s used to run a function as a different user
 # CD
 - this means change directory.
 Moving in and out of directory
 # APT